Lumorti/gyroGlove/README.md

 ggmonitor is a cross-platform Python GUI tool allowing the calibration and testing of a gyro glove

-To use, first ensure gyroglovelib is initialised correctly and that the following line is in the setup code of the Arduino:
+Ensure gyroglovelib is initialised correctly and that the following line is in the setup code of the Arduino:

 ```c++
 glove.setOutput(true)
 ```

-Then run the ggmonitor executable (the ".exe" if on Windows, the ".sh" if on Linux), which will bring up a window
+Then run the ggmonitor executable ("ggmonitor.py"), which will bring up a window

-Then connect the Arduino via a USB cable and ggmonitor should realise and start displaying data
+Then connect the Arduino via a USB cable and ggmonitor should detect it and start displaying data